What is Horizontal Integration?

 Court Order Allows Divestitures to Proceed (Source: Department of Justice)

-Horizontal Integration vs. Vertical Integration
+Horizontal Integration vs. Vertical Integration: What is the Difference?

-The companies involved in vertical integration each have their own unique role at different stages of the overall production process.
+The companies involved in vertical integration each have their own unique role at different stages of the production process.

 For instance, a car manufacturer merging with a producer of tires would be an example of vertical integration, i.e. the tire is a necessary input to the end product in a car production line.